liammcluckie/Cook-House/README.md

     - The ability for logged in users to search the websites database for events by location, name and cuisine.

-    - The website will include a home page, register & sign in page, contact page, supper club page, and create event page.
+    - The website will include pages such as home, register & sign in, profile, contact, supper club, and create event.
-        - The supper club and create event page will be hidden to any visitors not signed into an account.
+        - The supper club, profile and create event page will be hidden to any visitors not signed into an account.

     - A form for users to fill out in order to create a supper club event which will then be listed on the websites supper club page.

-    - For users to be able to leave reviews/comments on supper club events.

 - **The features and content in the initial design plan that are of a lower priority and may not be including in this build are;**